Total Credits: 8 including 8 Taxes - Technical

 Linda Bradley McKee, PhD, CPA is an Associate Professor in the Accounting and Legal Studies department at the College of Charleston and has more than fourteen years experience in public accounting with local and national CPA firms.
 She brings a unique background of years teaching and real life experiences in public accounting to the classroom.
 Linda has published numerous articles and is a member of the American Accounting Association, the American Taxation Association, the Charleston (SC) Tax Roundtable and the Charleston (SC) Estate Planning Council.
 She has taught graduate tax courses in the taxation of pass-through entities, tax research, corporate tax, and the taxation of business entities.
 She earned a Master of Science in Accounting from Texas Tech University in 1977 and a Ph.D. in Accounting from the University of North Texas in 1993.
 Linda has been a frequent part of ACPEN?s Annual Tax Updates.

-Mr. Smith has appeared as a featured commentator on all four Dallas/Ft.
+Mr. Smith has been a frequent panelist on ACPEN webinars.
+He has appeared as a featured commentator on all four Dallas/Ft.
 Worth network news stations, including three and one-half years as a featured business commentator on KXAS, TV5; on the TSCPA “CPAs on Call” state-wide tax television program; and on various radio news programs.
 He has conducted seminars on tax and financial planning for the Dallas Chapter of the TSCPA, stock brokerage firms and life insurance companies, and on marketing and practice management for the TSCPA, the North Carolina Association of CPAs, the Arkansas Society of CPAs, the Pennsylvania Institute of CPAs, and the American Institute of CPAs.
 He has made presentations on analyzing financial statements for the reporting staffs of the Dallas Morning News, Dallas Business Journal, Wall Street Journal, and San Antonio Express.
 He has also made CPE presentations on SSARS standards for the Illinois Society of CPAs, the Texas Society of CPAs, the Dallas Chapter of TSCPA, the Southeast Texas Chapter of TSCPA, and others.

 Mr. Smith served as Chair of the Texas Society of CPAs (TSCPA) for the 2007-2008 year, as an elected member of its Executive Board and its Board of Directors, and as Treasurer and Treasurer-Elect.
 He served as an elected member of the AICPA Council 2007 through 2011 and 2012 through 2015.
 He also served as an appointed member of two of the AICPA’s key standard setting committees: the Accounting and Review Services Committee, 2008 through 2011 and the Tax Practice Responsibilities Committee, 2014 to 2018.
 He has served as Chair of the Dallas Chapter of TSCPA (DCTSCPA) for the 2002-2003 year and a member of its Board of Directors.
 He has served the TSCPA as Communications Subcommittee Chair of the Federal Tax Policy Committee, Attestation Subcommittee Chair of the Professional Standards Committee, Chair of the External Relations Steering Committee, Chair of the Strategic Planning Committee, Chair of the MAP Future Issues Committee, Sub-Committee Chair of the Quality Review Committee, and Chair of the Public Practice Association.
 In recognition of his service, Mr. Smith has been named an Honorary Fellow of the TSCPA in 2017, presented with its Meritorious Service to the Accounting Profession in Texas Award in 2013, and had been named Outstanding Steering Committee Chairman for the year 1999-2000, Outstanding Committee Chairman for the year 1995-1996, and Outstanding Committee Member for the Years 1992-1993 and 1995-96.
 The DCTSCPA also named him CPA of the Year for 1999-2000.